 There’s also the possibility that it requires a harder reset than you’re capable of.
 Mechanics and Toyota specialists have access to certain diagnostic and repair information that you don’t have.

-What Causes Your Toyota Blind Spot Monitoring System to Fail?
+What Causes Your Toyota Blind Spot Monitoring System Not Available?

 The last issue that could impact your Toyota blind spot monitor system is an electrical problem.
 Newer cars depend on a working electrical system.